Introduction to MongoDB Compass

 Below is a screenshot of Compass’s Connect Page.

-To connect the MongoDB Compass to the active MongoDB Instance, we have to fill in the details shown in the above image, and then proceed to connect.
-It will connect the currently active instance of running mongodb to the compass and the data can be visualized.
+To connect the MongoDB Compass to the active MongoDB Instance, we have to fill in the above image’s details and then connect.
+It will connect the currently active instance of running MongoDB to the compass, and the data can be visualized.

-Other than being able to read data, Compass allows you to visually present the data.
+Other than being able to read data, Compass allows you to present the data visually.
 Managing Indexes and the implementation of Document Validation is also effectively done by Compass.

 Why do we Need MongoDB Compass?

-Flexible schema and JSON like Document storage, provided by mongodb is a really great tool for developers to build applications over the database but also can work as a kind of obstacle in order to understand the structure of the database.
-You can certainly execute queries and understand the structure, but it was only possible for developers with knowledge of mongodb.
+Flexible schema and JSON like Document storage, provided by MongoDB, is a really great tool for developers to build applications over the database and work as a kind of obstacle to understand the structure of the database.
+You can certainly execute queries and understand the structure, but it was only possible for developers with MongoDB knowledge.
 But with MongoDB’s Compass, we now have multiple ways to understand the data and manipulate it without any knowledge of shell commands.

 Introduced with MongoDB 3.2, Compass is a graphical tool to understand the data in an easy way and interact with the database without queries.